Reversible jump Markov chain Monte Carlo and multi-model samplers: Multi-model sampling: beyond reversible jump

-where $dB_k^t$ denotes an increment of Brownian motion, and $\nabla$ the vector of partial derivatives.
+The probability of jumping out of a model $\mathcal{M}_k$, is specified through a jump intensity $q((\boldsymbol{\theta}_k,k) \rightarrow (\boldsymbol{\theta}'_{k'}, k'))$.
+To decide when to jump, the marginal jump intensity is calculated (marginalising over $\boldsymbol{\theta}'_{k'}$ and $k'$) and the random jump times can be sampled by generating unit exponential random variables.
+Detailed balance conditions are satisfied by choosing the appropriate jump intensity to ensure the correct target for the stationary distribution.

 This method has found some application in signal processing and other Bayesian analyses \citep{miller+sg95,phillips+s96}, but has in general been superceded by the more accessible reversible jump sampler.
 In practice, the continuous-time diffusion must be approximated by a discrete-time simulation.
 If the time-discretisation is corrected for via a Metropolis-Hastings acceptance probability, the jump-diffusion sampler actually results in an implementation of reversible jump MCMC \citep{besag94}.

+Recently in machine learning, generative models based on diffusion processes have shown great performance on wide range of problems \citep{yang2023}.
+These models define a forward diffusion process that corrupts data to noise and then a backward generative process that generates new data from noise.
+When the dimension of the data vary, \citet{campbell2023transdimensional} proposed a transdimensional generative model based on jump diffusions.
+In the forward process, a jump step destroys dimensions and in the backward step, dimensions are added by the jumps.